Haleh Afshar, Baroness Afshar: Life and career

 Afshar became a professor of politics and women's studies at the University of York, and a visiting professor of Islamic law at the Faculté internationale de droit comparé (international faculty of comparative law) at Robert Schuman University in Strasbourg, France.
 Afshar served on the British Council and the United Nations Association, of which she was honorary president of international services.
 She was appointed to the board of the Women's National Commission in September 2008.
 She served as the chair for the British Society for Middle Eastern Studies.
 Afshar was a founding member of the Muslim Women's Network.
 She served on the Home Office's working groups, on "engaging with women" and "preventing extremism together".

 She was appointed an Officer of the Order of the British Empire in the 2005 Birthday Honours. for services to equal opportunities.
 On 18 October 2007 it was announced that she would be made a baroness and join the House of Lords as a cross-bench life peer.
 She was introduced into the House of Lords on 11 December 2007, as Baroness Afshar, of Heslington in the County of North Yorkshire.

 In March 2009, she was named as one of the twenty most successful Muslim women in the UK on the Muslim Women Power List 2009.
 The list was a collaboration between the Equality and Human Rights Commission, Emel Magazine and The Times, to celebrate the achievements of Muslim women in the UK.

 In April 2009, she was appointed an academician of the Academy of Social Sciences.

 Afshar died from kidney failure at her home in Heslington on 12 May 2022 at the age of 77.

 Honours

 In 2011, Afshar received an honorary doctorate from the University of Essex.

 In January 2013, Afshar was nominated for the Services to Education award at the British Muslim Awards.

 In 2017, Afshar received an honorary doctorate from the University of Bradford.

 Works

 Afshar wrote about Iran and Iranian politics both for academia and the media.
 Her books include Islam and Feminisms: An Iranian Case Study (Macmillan, 1998), and Islam and the Post Revolutionary State in Iran (Macmillan, 1994).
 She edited thirteen books on women and development.

+Personal life

+In 1974 Afshar married her husband Maurice Dodson, emeritus professor of maths at the University of York.